Indexed Universal life

 Indexed universal life (IUL) is an insurance policy that, like all life products, has a death benefit.
-But, in addition, an IUL can help in your overall retirement plan in many ways.
+But, in addition, an IUL can help in your overall retirement strategy in many ways.
 For clarity, and IUL falls under the category of permanent life insurance.
-With these types of policies, you may have the chance to see a reasonable rate of return.
-This means IUL owners may see both an increase in the value of their policy as well as have the security of a payout upon their death.
+With these types of policies, you may have the chance to see a reasonable rate of return.* This means IUL owners may see both an increase in the value of their policy as well as have the security of a payout upon their death.
 What is an IUL policy?
 In short, it allows you protection of your money as well as a potential increase in the policy value.
 Most people like the IUL due to the fact that they can take income from it, tax-free.

 While Orfin and Associates can also help you with term or permanent life insurance, an IUL is a product that works best for those entering or in retirement.
 An IUL policy is held via an insurance company.
 Therefore, your money has protection.
-In fact, the money put into this type of plan is not at risk in the stock market at all.
+In fact, the money put into this type of product is not at risk in the stock market at all.
 Instead, the rate of return you may receive connects with an index.
 Therefore, it is possible to see a reasonable rate of return with your IUL cash value.
 Then, even if the stock market happens to be down, your initial money has protection.
 Regardless of what the market decides to do, your money is safe from downturns in an IUL.

 What is an IUL Policy For Retirement?